wbsoft/parce/docs/source/treestructure.rst

 These are the methods Token and Context both provide:

     ``dump()``
-        Display a graphical representation of the node ``parent_index()``
+        Display a graphical representation of the node and its contents ``parent_index()``
         Return the index of this node in its parent (faster than ``parent.index(node)``, because we use a binary search)